Vinciworks/snowglobe/README.md

 ## Overview

 This is a snow globe.
 There is snow inside a globe.
 The snow falls from the top of the globe to the bottom of the globe.
+[Click here to see a sample of the snow globe](http://vinciworks.com/landing_pages/seasons_greetings/2017).
+Feel free to use this snow globe to share season spirit on your site.

 ## Usage